PierreGallet/props/README.md

 5. Otherwise: `brew install casperjs --devel`
 6. `npm install`

-Then, create a file named cred.js in the project directory with the following content:
+###Create a file named cred.js in the project directory with the following content:

 ```javascript
 var username = __YOUR LINKEDIN USERNAME AS A STRING__;